 The California Commission on Police Officer Standards and Training

 The Basic Academy is a 26-week law enforcement academy.
 The recruits that are accepted into the academy are either hired by a law enforcement agency or selected as a “non-affiliated recruit” or student.
-A non-affiliated recruit is chosen by the Academy staff based upon the results of a written test and an oral interview.
+A non-affiliated recruit is chosen by the Academy staff based

 Once accepted into the Basic Academy, recruits are expected to perform at the standards set by the Academy staff.
 Recruits are given written exams on 42 learning domains throughout the 26 weeks.
 The learning domains cover subjects ranging from California laws to ethics and community relations.
 Any score below an 80% on these exams is considered a failing grade.
 The recruits are required to pass all of the written exams.
 Highly trained members of law enforcement organizations from around the Bay Area teach the tested material to the recruits.
 The instructors are experts in their field of instruction and offer on the job experience coupled with specialized training in the field.
 The instruction techniques include lecture,

 The academy recruits are required to participate in a rigorous physical fitness program that pushes them to improve and then maintain their physical and mental fitness throughout their law enforcement careers.
 Recruits should enter the academy with a high basic level of physical fitness.
 The paradigm of physical fitness training at the LETC is functional and job relevant.
 The dominant training modality at the Academy is referred to as High-Intensity Interval Training.
 (H.I.I.T.)
 In order to graduate from the academy, the recruits are required to pass a battery of physical tests to include a dummy drag, obstacle course, 1.5-mile run, and scale a 6 ft. wall.
 For more information about the Lifetime Fitness Program, see below.